SMosegaard/cds-lang/assignments/assignment-2/README.md

 3. Model definition
     - Defines the LR and NN (i.e., the Multi-Layer Perceptron (MLP)) classifier with default parameters using a standard pipeline of scikit-learn.
 4. Hyperparameter tuning:
-    - Optionally, performs GridSearch to tune the hyperparameters through k-fold cross-validation with 5 folds to improve classification accuracy and robustness.
+    - Optionally, performs GridSearch to tune the hyperparameters through k-fold cross-validation with 5 folds to improve robustness and classification accuracy.
 For the LR classifier, the tolerance, maximum number of iterations, solver, and penalty will be tuned, while the number of hidden layers, activation, solver, and initial learning rate will be tuned for the NN classifier.
 5. Model training:
     - Fits the classifiers with default or tuned parameters to the training data.
 6. Model evaluation: